dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 You can do this by creating a file named Nuget.Config in the 'HelloWorld' directory with the following XML Obviously **you need to update path in the XML to be the path to output directory for your build**.
-On Windows you also have the alternative of modifying the Nuget.Config at %HOMEPATH%\AppData\Roaming\Nuget\Nuget.Config with the new location.
-This will allow your new runtime to be used on any 'dotnet restore' run by the current user.
+On Windows you also have the alternative of modifying the Nuget.Config at %HOMEPATH%\AppData\Roaming\Nuget\Nuget.Config (~/.nuget/NuGet/NuGet.Config on Linux) with the new location.
+This will allow your new
+runtime to be used on any 'dotnet restore' run by the current user.
 Alternatively you can skip creating this file and pass the path to your package directory using the -s SOURCE qualifer on the dotnet restore command below.
 The important part is that somehow